Skip to main content

 Authority Namespaceโ€‹

-An authority is an organizational unit responsible for cross-alignment and governance.
-Authority namespaces are relevant when contracts and interfaces are owned and defined on a level that spans across individual applications or services.
+An authority namespace is a stable and globally unique identifier namespace that corresponds to an organizational unit responsible for cross-alignment and governance.
+Authority namespaces are relevant when contracts, interfaces or taxonomy are owned and defined on a level that spans across individual applications or services.

 An authority namespace MUST be constructed according to the following rules: